Every author has a unique writing process—that means there are millions of ways to write a book.

 10. Formatting Your Manuscript

 Now that you’ve edited your book, it’s time to format it.

-Formatting a book manuscript is basically a simple process by which you design your document or book file to be most attractive and useful to your readers.
+Formatting a book manuscript is basically a simple process in which you design your document or book file to be the most attractive and most useful to your readers.

 If you plan to get your book traditionally published, you can ask your agent for a checklist or guidelines on how to properly format your book for traditional publishing.

-If you plan to self publish your book on Amazon Kindle, you’ll need to format your book for the Amazon Kindle platform.
-You can download the free Kindle formatting template for fiction here and the Kindle formatting template for nonfiction here.
+If you plan to self-publish your book on Amazon Kindle, you’ll need to format your book for the Amazon Kindle platform.

 You can also try using the new Reedsy book formatting tool that can help you format your book for eBook and print (it’s free to use).